suzukiplan/vgsx/README.md

 ### (Scale of Sprite)

-- You can specify the magnification rate as a percentage on the `scale`, either 0 (disabled) or within the range of 1 to 400.
+- You can specify the magnification rate as a percentage on the `scale` within the range of 0 to 400.
 - Setting either `slx` or `sly` to a value other than zero will prevent scaling of either the X or Y axis.

 ### (Alpha Blend of Sprite)

-You can perform alpha blending by setting the alpha component of the OAM to a non-zero value.
+You can specify the alpha blend value for `alpha` in the range of 0x000000 to 0xFFFFFF.

-For VGS-X, you can set different alpha values for each RGB color component.
+You can assign different alpha values to each RGB component:

-For example:

-- Providing 0xFF0000 draws only the red pigment
+- Specifying 0xFF0000 renders only the red component.
-- Providing 0x00FF00 draws only the green pigment
+- Specifying 0x00FF00 renders only the green component.
-- Providing 0x0000FF draws only the blue pigment
+- Specifying 0x0000FF renders only the blue component.

 ### (Mask of Sprite)